matgla/Renode_RP2040/README.md

 You can check example usages inside tests/pio/pio_blink/pio_blink.resc or tests/adc/adc_console/adc_console.resc.

+# Renode Version

+This respository is highly coupled with Renode version.
+Use this repository with Renode **1.15.3**

 # Testing
 I am testing simulator code using official pico-examples.
 Tests in use are: